 When most of us think of a national park we think, trees and dirt trails.
 Unless your life is on the water, few seldom associate a park with being underwater.
 In reality, millions of acres of land have been dedicated to the preservation and renewal of our underwater world.
 Very little of this vast underwater paradise has been explored by divers.

 Since Atlantis Kemer’s home base is on Key West, part of Florida’s southern archipelago, our location opens us up to several National Parks on the Eastern seaboard.
 Last year, while our company boat, Sea Goddess was in dry dock we chartered a 45-foot schooner and went on holiday to explore.
-It was a beautiful ship managed by my friend’s company, who also runs a top rated web design firm that can help clients share their luxurious tour experience across the web.
+It was a beautiful ship managed by my friend’s company, who also runs a top rated buffalo tow service further inland who delivered the vessel to us.
+In fact they’ve developed many companies over the years much like a rejuvenating underwater ecosystem would do.

 We became acutely aware that we had been overlooking one of the best kept dive locations just up shore of our home stomping grounds.
 We invited four good friends, – and experienced divers who were visiting from Ohio, to scoped out the local area for possible dive attractions that we could add to our 2017 menu.